Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Taiwanese must apply for a letter of entry to Tibet (Tibet Travel Permit, or TTPThe following is a list of the most common documents that are required to be issued.)
 This article is based on the latest 2025-2026 Tibetan official regulations, and clearly explains who needs, how to prepare, how long it takes to complete, and common additional documents, so that you can follow the table and not step on the mine.

-Why do Taiwanese need a letter of admission?
+Why do Taiwanese need to collect paper (letter)?

-The Tibet Entry Letter is an administrative permission to enter Tibet for tourism, not a visa; without the Tibet Entry Letter, you cannot legally board a plane or take a train to Tibet, and the hotel check-in and inspection along the way will also be checked.
-Taiwan travelers must travel with a tour group (travel agency, tour guide, and car), and are not allowed to travel on their own.
-The Tibet Entry Letter and the Taiwan Compatriot Permit/Entry Permit complement each other, and you can't travel without either one of them.
+The Tibet Entry Permit is an administrative permit to travel to Tibet, not a visa; without this permit, you cannot legally board a plane or train to Tibet, and will be checked at hotels and along the way.
+Taiwan travelers must travel with a tour group (travel agency + tour guide + car) and cannot travel independently.
+The Tibet Entry Permit and the Taiwan Compatriot Permit/Entry Permit complement each other.

 Who needs to do it/what circumstances are exempted